ChrisForti/react-staticserver/README.md

-## This code uses nodejs and express as the backend,a nd uses react as the front end.
+## This code uses nodejs and express as the backend, and uses react as the front end.

 # To run dev: